zefoy/ngx-perfect-scrollbar/README.md

 (<ps-event-name>)       // All perfect scrollbar events work as bindings.
 ```

-Public API functions which can be accessed through the directive reference (directiveRef under the component reference):
+API functions which can be accessed through the directive reference (directiveRef under the component reference):

 ```javascript
 update()                        // Updates the scrollbar size / position.